askavian/stars/README.md

 1. This is a revised version after feedback.

+**Points to be revised and improved from Feedback**

+To meet the **PASS** standards, there where two criteria not met from the first submit:

+2.2	    Fails to pass through the official (W3C) validator.

+2.6     Doesn’t work well across various devices / screen sizes.

+4.1	    Missing details in deployment section. **FIXED**

 2. For the first Deployments I did not added any Comments.
 Please Excuse this.
 After talking to my Mentor, I realized that I made an error and we decided that I would clarify the mistake by informing about it in the readme and NOT retroactively fixing or hiding it.
 REVISED AFTER FEEDBACK